 Modern Katana Use: From Martial Arts to Collectible Art

-Why the Katana Still Matters Today
+Why the Katana Still Matters Today (Updated for 2025)

 This article explores how people use katanas today, what types exist, and how to choose the right one — whether you're a martial artist, collector, or just a fan of Japanese culture.